Home | Favourite Britain | Today

 Ald White Craig Farm

 Ald White Craig Farm has five self contained holiday cottages within tastefully converted farm buildings.
-Situated on the edge of the Northumberland National Park, it makes an ideal base for walking, cycling, exploring Hadrian's Wall, ... more | visit website
+Situated on the edge of the Northumberland National Park, it makes an ideal base for walking, cycling, exploring Hadrian's Wall, ...
+More | visit website

-The Milecastle Inn (1.22 miles)
+Milecastle Inn (1.22 miles)

 The Milecastle Inn is located in one of the most important areas along the Roman Wall.
-There are more sites of Roman camps in the fields around us than anywhere else on the Wall.
-It ... more | visit website
+With a view to Hadrian’s Wall only 500 metres from the door our comfortable cottages are set in the ...
+More

 map website